Image: Adobe Stock / milanmarkovic78

-More than one year after the outbreak, the German National Academy of Sciences Leopoldina and the Brazilian Academy of Sciences (ABC) organize this virtual panel to scientifically discuss how health-related human behavior has changed during the pandemic, which behavior will outlast this period, and to what extend health-related behavior might change after governmental restrictions have ended.
+More than one year after the outbreak, the German National Academy of Sciences Leopoldina and the Brazilian Academy of Sciences (ABC) organize this virtual panel to scientifically discuss how health-related human behavior has changed during the pandemic, which behavior will outlast this period, and to what extent health-related behavior might change after governmental restrictions have ended.
 This takes place with consideration of efforts by public and private actors to guide human behavior.
 The invited speakers are from Brazil, Germany, Uruguay, and the United States, and they will discuss this topic in an interdisciplinary manner.
 Represented disciplines are the following: cognitive science, health sciences, social sciences, and economics.
 The audience is very welcome to interact with the experts and to ask questions.

 ABC and Leopoldina welcome the following experts:

 • Prof. Margareth Dalcolmo, Oswaldo Cruz Foundation (FIOCRUZ), Rio de Janeiro, Brazil

 • Prof. Fernando Filgueira, Uruguay-Office of the United Nations Population Fund, Montevideo, Uruguay

 • Prof. Ralph Hertwig ML, Center for Adaptive Rationality, Max Planck Institute for Human Development, Berlin

 • Prof. Katherine L. Milkman, Wharton School, University of Pennsylvania, Philadelphia, PA, USA

 This panel discussion is part of the Leopoldina International Virtual Panel Series.